epfl-ada/ada-2024-project-tadaa/README.md

 ## Research questions
  - Does people lazyness affect their performance ?
 Is there a noticeable difference in the page position of clicked links between successful and unsuccessful players?
 Do people click more on subjects they already know more about?
  - Will a crowd of players do better than the same players indicidually ?
 In other words, does Condorcet's jury theorem apply ?
+If it applies, what are the recurring patterns for the cases in which the crowd fails to beat the individuals ?
  -
  -
  -

-## Aditional data
+## Additional data
  -

 ## Project plans & Methods